zankia/damas-core/3-API-reference.md

 -->

 ## Functions list
+A set of generic CRUD functions is provided to create, read, modify and delete elements:
 ### create
 Create element(s) in the database.
 Elements have an `_id` key being their unique identifier in the database.
 This key can be specified during creation, but can't be updated afterwards without first deleting the element.
 The server may add some other arbitrary keys (like `author`, `time` at creation) depending on its configuration.
 ```js